logseq/publish/README.md

 # Logseq Publish

-Logseq Publish is a app that generates a fast, SEO friendly and scalable website from your Logseq graph.
+Logseq Publish is an app that generates a fast, SEO friendly and scalable website from your Logseq graph.

 ## How to use